Home > Bikes > Are Single-Speed Bikes Good For Commuting, Or Is It Time To “Gear Up”?

 Single-speed bikes are almost always relatively cheap.

-The cost of derailleurs and shifters adds a significant amount to any bicycle.
+The cost of derailleurs and shifters adds a significant amount to any bicycle, so not an issue here.

 5. Drivetrain Efficiency & Durability